JamieScanlon/AugmentKit/readme.md

 ## AugmentKit

 ARKit, released by Apple, is an amazing foundation for building AR apps.
 AugmentKit is built on top of ARKit and provides additional tools for app developers building augmented reality apps.
-AugmentKit uses the Metal flavor or ARKit and provides it's own physically based render (PBR) engine which eliminates the dependancy on SceneKit for most AR apps and is tailored for rendering AR.
+AugmentKit uses the Metal flavor or ARKit and provides it's own physically based render (PBR) engine which eliminates the dependancy on SceneKit and RealityKit for most AR apps and is tailored for rendering AR.

 #### AugmentKit vs ARKit

-Apple's ARKit provides three ways to create augmented reality apps.
-You can use SpriteKit, an unattractive choice for most because SpriteKit is a 2D game and render engine and AR is fundamentally a 3D technology.
-The second option is SceneKit, a full 3D renderer and game engine.
-And finally Metal, the most powerful and flexible option, but it is also the most difficult to learn and use.

-If you are developing a game, or is you have a significant investment in using SceneKit, you probably have enough tools with Apple's frameworks to reach your goals.
-Unfortunately SceneKit is a large, general purpose, game and render engine that not only adds complexity, but is often times overkill for most AR apps that just want to render a few models, not entire worlds.
-If you are an app developer, you may not be interested in immersing your self in the game development techniques in order to build an app, and this is the problem AugmentKit wants to solve.
-AugmentKit seeks to be an easy to implement and light weight alrenative to using SceneKit for developing AR apps.

 Along with being simple and light weight, AugmentKit provides more contextual awareness into ARKit.
 ARKit just deals with tracking the _relative_ position of objects (anchors) in 3D space.
 But chances are that more sophisticated AR apps are want to integrate things like location awareness and compass direction so that two people running two instances of the app will be able to see and share the same objects, or somebody can 'save' and object in world space and come back to see it days later.

+Apple's ARKit provides a number of ways to create and render augmented reality apps.
+You can use SpriteKit, an unattractive choice for most because SpriteKit is a 2D game and render engine and AR is fundamentally a 3D technology.
+RealityKit and SceneKit provide full 3D renderer and game engine.
+Alternatively there is Metal, the most powerful and flexible option, but it is also the most difficult to learn and use and requires builing your own 3D rendering engine.

+Apple's SceneKit and RealityKit provide enough to reach the goals of most developers.
+AugmentKit seeks to be an open source alternalive to these libraries and makes different choices for modeling out a 3D augmented world.
+AugmentKit may also bee of interest to those interested in learning more about Metal.
+Written in Swift, and utilizing some of the more advanced concepts in Metal and 3D rendering, AugmentKit aims to be a reference for anybody interested in what a modern, production-ready render engine for Swift looks like.
+The long term goal is to continue to develop the render engine and break it off into a separate project that would hopefully be the first, production-ready, open-source PBR render engine based in Metal.
+This project will be called Mirage.

 ### What Can AugmentKit Do?